Transformation Summer Camp 2026 - Application Process

 What is it about?

-The Transformation Summer Camp therefore addresses precisely this interface: It offers advanced students and graduates as well as doctoral candidates in an early doctoral phase the opportunity to develop forward-looking ideas for a research project at the interface of “health” and “sustainability” in direct exchange with researchers.
+The Transformation Summer Camp therefore addresses precisely these topics and questions: It offers advanced students and graduates as well as doctoral candidates in an early doctoral phase the opportunity to develop forward-looking ideas for a research project at the interface of “health” and “sustainability” in direct exchange with researchers.

 During the Transformation Summer Camp:

-• You will receive an in-depth insight into future issues at the intersection of these two major social topics of the present;
+• You will receive an in-depth insight into future issues at the interface between science and society, as well as participatory research,;

 • You will use innovative methods (including "Design Thinking") to develop independent, original research ideas and

-• You will learn how to shape cooperation between science, business and society.
+• You will learn how to pracitically shape cooperation between science, business and society.

 Detailed description of the topic

-Therefore, the Transformation Summer Camp 2025 will focus on the following questions:
+At the Transformation Summer Camp 2026, we will therefore address the following questions:

 How can I apply?